-x [str or ndarray] Observations, or filename of a pickled numpy array.

-- theta: None or ndarray, optional Has no effect for ScoreEstimator.
+- x [str or ndarray] Observations, or filename of a pickled numpy array. - theta: None or ndarray, optional Has no effect for ScoreEstimator.
 Introduced just for conformity with other Estimators. - nuisance_mode [{"auto", "keep", "profile", "project"}] Decides how nuisance parameters are treated.
 If nuisance_mode is "auto", the returned score is the (n+k)- dimensional score in the space of n parameters of interest and k nuisance parameters if set_profiling has not been called, and the n-dimensional profiled score in the space of the parameters of interest if it has been called.
 For "keep", the returned score is always (n+k)-dimensional.
 For "profile", it is the n-dimensional profiled score.
-For "project", it is the n-dimensional profiled score.
+For "project", it is the n-dimensional projected score, i.e. ignoring the nuisance parameters.